Nagur-Meera/MIC-Employee_Leave_Management_System/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👨‍💻 Developers

 - Team MIC - Developed for educational institutions to streamline leave management processes

-## 📞 Support

-For support, email support@mic-elms.com or create an issue in the repository.